zy12aaf168/lm-lab-intro-typescript-wonderland/README.md

 npm start
 ```

-❗ NOTE: If you look in `package.json` you'll see that `npm start` is actually just an alias for `nodemon index.ts`
+❗ NOTE: If you look in `package.json` you'll see that `npm start` is actually just an alias for `nodemon index.ts`.
+Using the [nodemon tool](https://www.npmjs.com/package/nodemon) means you don't have to stop and start the application every time you change the code.
+Nodemon will automatically spot when files have changed and restart your application.

+If you ever need to actually stop your application you can press the key combination `Ctrl + C` to interrupt and kill the application.

 You should see a welcome message and a prompt to enter your name.